jonwright77/DaysToGo/02_IMPROVEMENTS_PLAN.md

 This phase replaced the expensive NewsAPI.org integration with Wikipedia's free "On This Day" feature, providing a cost-effective and more historically rich alternative.

 1. **Wikipedia Historical Events Integration**
-   - **Status**: ✅ Completed
+   - **Status**: ✅ Completed (Updated in Post-Phase 14 with exact year filtering)
    - **Summary**: Replaced NewsAPI.org ($449/month for historical data) with Wikipedia's completely free "On This Day" API.
-The new implementation provides unlimited access to historical events spanning all of human history, eliminating API costs and date range limitations while enhancing the user experience with timeless historical content.
+The implementation provides unlimited access to historical events, filtering to show only events matching the exact year of the reflection date while excluding recurring holidays.
+This provides highly relevant, personalized historical context.
    - **Cost Savings**: $449/month → $0/month (100% free, no API key required)
    - **Data Range**: 30 days (NewsAPI limitation) → All of history (Wikipedia advantage)
    - **Rate Limits**: 100 requests/day → Unlimited reasonable usage
    - **Implementation Details**:
-     - Created `HistoricalEvent` model in DaysToGoKit with year, text, eventType (event/birth/death/holiday/selected), url, imageUrl, and optional aiSummary
+     - Created `HistoricalEvent` model in DaysToGoKit with year, text, eventType (event/birth/death/selected), url, imageUrl, and optional aiSummary
      - Renamed protocol from `NewsFetching` to `HistoricalEventFetching` with methods `fetchEvents(from:maxCount:)` and `enhanceWithAI(_:)`
      - Implemented `WikipediaService` using Wikipedia's REST API: `https://api.wikimedia.org/feed/v1/wikipedia/en/onthisday/all/{MM}/{DD}`
+     - Service filters to show only events matching the exact year of the reflection date (e.g., November 16, 2020 shows only events from that date in 2020)
+     - Recurring holidays are completely excluded to focus on unique historical events
-     - Service combines selected events, regular events, births, deaths, and holidays into unified list
+     - Processes selected events, regular events, births, and deaths (holidays excluded)
-     - Events sorted by year (most recent first) and limited to configurable count (default 10)
      - Retained Apple Intelligence AI enhancement for iOS 18+ devices
      - Updated ServiceContainer to inject `WikipediaService` as `historyService`
      - Updated ReminderDetailViewModel to use `historicalEvents` and `isLoadingHistory` properties